 This is a SAVORY side dish.
 It still has a sweet taste (due to the sweetness of sweet potatoes) but by and by it is savory.
 No maple syrup.
 No sugar.
 No marshmallows.

-Why mashed sweet potatoes over just regular mashed potatoes?
-Nutrition.
+Also, bonus!
 A sweet potato is loaded with Vitamin C. It is also high in Vitamin A and beta-carotene which is like super food to your skin.
 Beta-carotene has been linked to fighting the free radicals in our skin which result in aging.
 The sweet potato is very VERY good to us.

-Mashed Sweet Potato Recipe
+Savory Mashed Sweet Potato Recipe

 Preheat the oven to 400 degrees and grab a baking sheet.
 Cover the baking sheet with tinfoil (for easy clean-up).
+(UPDATE: instructions for how to cook these in an Instant Pot are in the recipe card below!)

 Grab two sweet potatoes and scrub them.
 Then lay them on the baking sheet.